-On the Mississippi riverfront, along Route 66, across urban areas and in small towns, hundreds of murals tell Missouri's story – in scenes filled with famous (and not-so-famous) faces, significant places, everyday life and historic events that changed the world.
+On the Mississippi riverfront, along Route 66, across urban areas and in small towns, hundreds of murals tell Missouri’s story – in scenes filled with famous (and not-so-famous) faces, significant places, everyday life and historic events.

-A masterpiece by one of Missouri's most accomplished artists adorns the walls of the state capitol in Jefferson City.
-Thomas Hart Benton's A Social History of the State of Missouri fills the House Lounge with images of Missourians, real and imagined – 235 of them to be exact.
+A masterpiece by one of Missouri’s most accomplished artists adorns the walls of the House Lounge at the state capitol in Jefferson City.
+Thomas Hart Benton’s A Social History of the State of Missouri is filled with images of Missourians, real and imagined – 235 of them to be exact.
 Completed in 1935, the artwork focuses on how the people of Missouri shaped the state.

 Other murals painted by Benton can be viewed at Lincoln University in Jefferson City, the Truman Library and Museum in Independence and Joplin’s City Hall.

-While Benton painted Missouri's best-known mural, other artists have created a wide array of artwork on walls throughout the state.
+While Benton painted Missouri’s best-known mural, dozens of artists have created an array of artwork on walls throughout the state.

 At the Power & Light District in Kansas City, an 18,000-square-foot mural pays tribute to the city’s historic 18th & Vine Jazz District.
 In St. Louis, the riverside neighborhood of Carondelet is home to several murals featuring an eclectic assortment of images, from a historic scene in 1769 to pop art flowers and vegetables on the wall of a community garden.
 Murals in Springfield include a towering tile mosaic of a plant-filled garden and a 380-foot-wide painting of a herd of wild horses.